-All international trips with the Global Volunteer Program through June 1, 2020 have been cancelled.
+All international summer trips with the Global Volunteer Program, including our Embark Trip, Educators Trip, and Cambodia Discovery Tour have been cancelled.
 If this impacts your plans, contact us here.
-For trips scheduled later than this, we ask that you wait until your trip is 6-weeks out prior to contacting us for an update.
+For fall trips, we continue to monitor the situation as it unfolds and ask that you wait until your trip is 6-weeks out prior to contacting us for an update.
 With the situation of the outbreak still emerging, we will not be able to give you an accurate sense of World Renew’s response until that time.

 All DRS trips through June 1, 2020 have been cancelled.
 If this impacts your plans, contact us here.
 For DRS trips into the summer, planning for all long-term trips has been postponed.
 For updates on your one-week trips scheduled throughout the summer, we are continuing to monitor the situation and ask that you check back with us in late April.
 With the situation of the outbreak still emerging, we will not be able to give you an accurate status update until that time.

 The Connections Tours for Malawi, Guatemala, and Bangladesh have officially been cancelled.
 The same is true for Leanne Geisterfer’s farewell tour.
 For the tours for Kenya, and Uganda, the situation is being closely monitored.
 If you would like to explore digital alternatives for connecting World Renew field staff with your church during this season, please contact us here.

 World Renew understands that with the shifts brought on by the virus outbreak, giving must be engaged mindfully.
 Our donor relations managers are here to walk through any questions or concerns you may have and you can set up a time to chat with them personally here.